pyx-project/pyx/manual/graphics.rst

    segment = line2 << arc

-.. % DUMMY
-.. _fig_label:
+.. _fig_radii2:
 .. figure:: radii2.*
    :align:  center

-.. centered:: Example: Intersection of circle with line yielding radii and circle segment.
+   Example: Intersection of circle with line yielding radii and circle segment.

 Here, we first split the circle using the :meth:`split` method passing the list of parameters obtained above.
 Since the circle is closed, this yields two arc